theshteves/stevenkneiser.com/archive/links.md

 He doesn't "try to change the world"
 <br />He just shows up every day

-After 5 years of consuming every thoughtpiece that gives the faintest smell of entrepreneurship, this is one of my top 5, it came to mind second.
-What makes it better than any other though is raw simplicity.
+After 5 years of consuming every thoughtpiece that gives the faintest smell of entrepreneurship, this is my #2.
+Only #2 because what it lacks in length & detail is made up for in density & a meditative simplicity.
 Unlike the others, this is the most timeless.
 It will never go out of style.
 It doesn't have any prerequisites.
 It doesn't even give you permission to procrastinate by reading another follow-up article.

 First, 10.
 <br />& they'll take it from there